cnu-bot/cnubot-admin/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] 🤔 이 프로젝트의 스타일 가이드를 따르나요?
-- [ ] 🤔 머지하기 전에 스스로 코드에 문제가 없음을 확인했나요?
+- [ ] 🤔 Did you follow the style guide for this project?
+- [ ] 🤔 Did you confirm that there was no problem with the code before PR?
-- [ ] 🤔 필요한 주석을 필요한 곳에 넣어주었나요?
+- [ ] 🤔 Did you comment where you needed it?

 ## Next Step Todo (optional)

 ## Questions

-- 💬 질문 사항이에요!
+- 💬 questions!
-- 🤷‍♂️ 확인 받고 싶은 부분이에요!
+- 🤷‍♂️ check please!
-- 🔥 이건 꼭 확인해주세요!